Code-Institute-Submissions/ejiro-design-siccisors-game/README.md

 - This is a button restarts the game
 ---
 ## Testing the site
-- step1: the user clicks on rock
+- *Step1:* the user clicks on rock
-- step2: the computer clicks paper
+- *Step2:* the computer clicks paper
-- step3: the popup message alerts the user of scores
+- *Step3:* the popup message alerts the user of scores
-- step4: the score area changes and shows the winner or the loser.
+- *Step4:* the score area changes and shows the winner or the loser.

 ![](readme-images/Screenshot-performance.png)
 - Performance view: it previews the performance grade, page size, load time and request.

-### Validator Testing
+## Validator Testing
-THE W3 CSS VALIDATOR:
+## The W3 CSS Validator:
-- One error was found when pass through the W3C Validator
+- One error was found when pass through the

+### W3C Validator
 - Value Error : on line 119, to put a unit after a number

 - NU HTML Checker: 2errors found